Frequently Asked Questions...

 Are you products sustainable?

 Madame Tiger’s tiger nuts are grown using sustainable farming techniques.
-Our farming collective in Burkina Faso use the rain as the only source of water for their crops and plan the planting of their crops and harvesting to work in with the rain season.
+Our farming collective in Burkina Faso use the rain as the source of water for their crops and plan the planting of their crops and harvesting to work in with the wet season.

-We work with Carbon Cloud to understand and rate the climate footprint of all of our products and are proud to share this information with anyone who wants to know.
-Check out our sustainability blog post for more details.
+We work with Carbon Cloud to understand and rate the climate footprint of all of our products.

 Can you make your own tiger nut milk?